Rookout/docs/docs/rules-status.md

 - `Python`/`Node` you are debugging a package deployed as a depedency.
 This requires setting up your source repository [accordingly](source-repos.md#debugging-packages).
 - `Python`/`Node` file paths are changed between source repository and deployment.
 This requires setting up your source repository [accordingly](source-repos.md#source-path-matching).

-## Active Rule (Green)
+## Active Breakpoint (Green)

-`Active` status occurs when one of or more of your applications has applied the rule and no errors have been reported.
+`Active` status occurs when one of or more of your applications has applied the Breakpoint and no errors have been reported.
-In most cases, once the rule has transitioned to active, you will see messages collected the next time the line is executed.
+In most cases, once the Breakpoint has transitioned to active, you will see messages collected the next time the line is executed.

 If you fail to see any messages arriving, this may be caused by any of the following reasons:

 - You are not invoking the *correct* line of code in the correct *application instance*.
-- You are using a custom rule that send the message to another [data-sink](rules-integrations.md).
+- You are using a custom Breakpoint that send the message to another [data-sink](rules-integrations.md).
 - `Python` you are using a pre-forking framework.
 Rookout must **only** be loaded after forking, check out the [documentation](rooks-setup.md#pre-forking-servers).
 - `Python/JVM` you have placed a breakpoint on a long rununing function.
-In this runtime, breakpoints are only applied for function calls performed after the rule was created.
+In this runtime, breakpoints are only applied for function calls performed after the Breakpoint was created.

 ## Error (Red)

-`Error` status occurs when one of or more of your applications has reported an error in processing, applying or executing the rule.
+`Error` status occurs when one of or more of your applications has reported an error in processing, applying or executing the Breakpoint.

 `Error` indicates at least some of your application instances will fail to collect the data requested, but other application instances may be able to collect the data successfully.

 `Error` messages are clearly documented within the IDE, but here are some of the common ones:
 - **Source file has changed** - Rookout verifies that the source file you are seeing in our IDE is the file you deploying in your application.
-If the file version is wrong (detected using an Hash calculation) the rule will not be set.
+If the file version is wrong (detected using an Hash calculation) the Breakpoint will not be set.
 If you use [source commit detection](http://localhost:3000/docs/rooks-setup.html#source-commit-detection) you will see the correct git commit to use on the [App instances page](https://app.rookout.com/app/connectivity/rooks).
-- `Python` **Invalid rule position** - the breakpoint has been placed where Rookout cannot set it.
+- `Python` **Invalid Breakpoint position** - the breakpoint has been placed where Rookout cannot set it.
 This includes empty lines, comments and module-scope code (outside of classes and functions).
 This may also mean Rookout has been imported too early - in Python it must be imported after all modules has been loaded (read more about it [here](rooks-setup.md)).

 ## Warning (Sign)

-`Warning` status occurs when one of or more of your applications has reported a warning in processing, applying or executing the rule.
+`Warning` status occurs when one of or more of your applications has reported a warning in processing, applying or executing the Breakpoint.

-`Warning` indicates some problems have occured with the rule, and Rookout is trying it's best to deliver the you requested.
-This may result in the rule being executed with full success, partial success, or with no success.
+`Warning` indicates some problems have occured with the Breakpoint, and Rookout is trying it's best to deliver the you requested.
+This may result in the Breakpoint being executed with full success, partial success, or with no success.
 Rookout recommends you fix `Warning` whent they appear.

 `Warning` messages are clearly documented within the IDE, but here are some of the common ones: